Sebastián

 “I will always have a special connection to Jackson, Mississippi because this is the first event I ever played in as a PGA Tour member back in 2016.”

-The following year, Muñoz made his debut in The Masters and went into the fourth day in T7, but a final round 75 saw him drop to T19, which remains his best in the Augusta Major.
+The following year, Muñoz made his debut in the Masters and went into the final day tied for seventh, but a final-round 75 saw him drop to T19, which remains his best finish at Augusta.

-There was another big event in 2020 as Muñoz married his wife Daniela Grandos in September and today they live in Dallas Fort Worth with their young daughter.
+There was another big event in 2020 as Muñoz married his wife Daniela in September.
+Thet live in the Dallas-Fort Worth area with their young daughter.

 Muñoz went on to represent Colombia in the delayed 2020 Olympic Games, narrowly missing out on a medal by finishing tied for fourth place.